scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

   case _ => true
 ```

 This method works just like the previous method that used an `if`/`else` expression.
-We use `Matchable` instead of `Any` as the parameter's type because it's a safer alternative that will still admit any concrete value or reference.
+We use `Matchable` instead of `Any` as the parameter's type to accept any value that supports pattern matching.

 For more details on the `Matchable` trait, see the [Reference documentation][reference_matchable].